huggingface/blog/finetune-florence2.md

  <em>Florence-2 Architecture</em>
 </p>

 Regardless of the computer vision task being performed, Florence-2 formulates the problem as a sequence-to-sequence task.
-Florence-2 takes an image and text as input and generates text as output.
+Florence-2 takes an image and text as inputs, and generates text as output.
 The model has a simple structure.
 It utilizes a DaViT vision encoder to convert images into visual embeddings and BERT to convert text prompts into text and location embeddings.
 The resulting embeddings are then processed by a standard encoder-decoder transformer architecture, generating text and location tokens.
 Florence-2's strength doesn't stem from its architecture, but from the massive dataset it was pre-trained on.
 The authors noted that leading computer vision datasets typically contain limited information - WIT only includes image/caption pairs, [SA-1B](https://ai.meta.com/datasets/segment-anything/) only contains images and associated segmentation masks.
 Therefore, they decided to build a new FLD-5B dataset containing a wide range of information about each image - boxes, masks, captions, and grounding.
 The dataset creation process was largely automated.
 The authors used off-the-shelf task-specific models and a set of heuristics and quality checks to clean the obtained results.
 The result was a new dataset containing over 5 billion annotations for 126 million images, which was used to pre-train the Florence-2 model.